Hamburger Cross Icon

 Source System

-This cataloger calls the Backstage Catalog REST API — specifically the /api/catalog/entities endpoint.
+This cataloger calls the Backstage Catalog REST API — specifically the /catalog/entities endpoint, reached at <backstage_url>/api/catalog/entities by default (see API Path Prefix to change the /api segment).
 It requires:

 1. Network reach from the Lunar Runner to the Backstage instance